 Motorcyclists do not have the protection afforded by the interior of a car, truck, or SUV, which puts them in far greater danger if a collision occurs.
 Even though people on motorcycles make up a small percentage of the total number of motorists involved in collisions, they have high fatality rates, especially when not wearing helmets.

 Without a helmet, bikers can suffer serious brain damage or even fatal injuries.
-If you or a loved one suffered a brain injury due to a motorcycle accident, call the top personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to discuss your case for free.
+If you or a loved one suffered a brain injury due to a motorcycle accident, call the top New York personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to discuss your case for free.

 In New York State, everyone on a motorcycle, driver and passengers, must wear a helmet approved by federal motor vehicle safety standards, which includes pretty much any helmet legally sold in the U.S. for motorcycle protection.
 The driver of a motorcycle must also have goggles or a face shield to protect from wind and ensure proper visibility.
 It is worth noting these rules apply to anyone on a moped or similar vehicle that has a top speed of 20 mph or more.